-Page 2 of 2 - “We ask a lot of Voss,” Hillman said.
+“We ask a lot of Voss,” Hillman said.
 “He starts on the blue line and on his first shift (as a forward) he scores a goal.
 I think he'll tell you it wasn't his best night defensively, but we're going to be fine on the blue line once we get Chezy (Dave Pszenyczny, who served the last game of his three-game suspension) back and with the addition of Dean Moore.”

 The Mavericks signed Moore on Saturday morning, as they lost newly signed defenseman Evan Zych to a lower-body injury.
 Zych has been placed on the seven-day injured reserve list.

 The 6-foot, 200-pound Moore made his debut against the Oilers.

 “The energy in this building is amazing,” said Moore, who began this season with the St. Charles Chill before making a move to the Mississippi Surge of the Southern Professional Hockey League.
 “The guys have made me feel right at home, and I can't wait to see what happens the rest of the season.”